Follow in the Great Emancipator’s Footsteps

 The Civil War Governor

 East State Street

-Richard Yates, the first graduate of Illinois College, shared strong views with Abraham Lincoln; they both supported the Whig Party and strongly opposed Stephen A. Douglas.
-Yates was the Radical Republican Governor of Illinois during the Civil War.
+Richard Yates, the first graduate of Illinois College, shared strong views with Lincoln.
+They both supported the Whig Party and strongly opposed Stephen A. Douglas.
+Yates was the Radical Republican governor of Illinois during the Civil War.
 He made trips to visit and encourage troops by supporting the sick and wounded.
-This is why he became known as the “Soldier’s Friend.”
-As the war was ending, Yates became a member of the U.S. Senate.
+Therefore, he became known as the “Soldier’s Friend.”
+As the war drew to an end, Yates became a member of the U.S. Senate.

 Whig Rivals and Friends

-In 1831 John J. Hardin moved to Jacksonville.
-Hardin and Lincoln served in the Black Hawk War and they both were lawyers and Whig politicians who became rivals for leadership of the party.
-It is said that Hardin may have saved Lincoln’s life by rushing to an island near Alton to stop a duel between Lincoln and General James Shields, at whom Lincoln poked fun in a published letter.
+In 1831, John J. Hardin moved to Jacksonville.
+Hardin and Lincoln served in the Black Hawk War.
+Both were lawyers and Whig politicians who became rivals for leadership of the party.
+Hardin was said to have saved Lincoln’s life by rushing to an island near Alton to stop a duel between Lincoln and Gen. James Shields, at whom Lincoln poked fun in a published letter.
 Hardin persuaded the men to come to a compromise.

-Civil War hero General Benjamin Grierson once called this large brick house home.
-In the mid-1850s, while living in Meredosia, Grierson joined the new Republican Party and became friends with one of its leaders, Abraham Lincoln.
-In 1860 Grierson, an accomplished musician, wrote campaign music for Lincoln’s first presidential campaign.
+Civil War hero Gen. Benjamin Grierson once called this large brick house home.
+In the mid-1850s while living in Meredosia, Grierson joined the new Republican Party and became friends with Lincoln, one of young party’s leaders.
+In 1860, Grierson, an accomplished musician, wrote campaign music for Lincoln’s first presidential campaign.
 The following year found Grierson answering President Lincoln’s call to service in the Civil War.